 But for those who are new to cloud technology may find the best solution for their startup in the crowded cloud market can be challenging.
 The good news is, options are plenty.
-Here’s a guide on how to choose the right platform for your needs.
+Here’s a guide on how to choose the best cloud services for startups.

 Requirements of your business